HappyValleyIO/koil/docs/docs/tutorials/static.md

     <link rel="stylesheet" type="text/css" href="/styles/dashboard.scss" data-turbolinks-track="reload">
 ```

-Any time we have a href start with "/" in Springboard, it's in reference to the base webapp source at `src/webapp/src/`.
+Any time we have a href start with "/" in koil, it's in reference to the base webapp source at `src/webapp/src/`.

 If we navigate to `src/webapp/src/styles/dashboard.scss` we'll see that we have a file with a bunch of styles already defined.
 Let's add our own to the bottom: